cloudxabide/aws-cloudformation-hexgl/README.md

 # aws-cloudformation-hexgl
 ## Purpose:
-Deploy a multi-AZ instance of bkcore's HexGL game.
+Deploy a multi-AZ instance of blkcore's HexGL game.
+Additionally this example employs a nested stack approach - each stack addressing a particular "concern".
 This was particularly fun.
 I learned some (nuanced) things while exploring the addition of route53 (code below).

 ## Status
 Work in Progress:
-  I am moving this to it's own Repo
+I decided to put all this in it's own repo and may still need some tweaking as a result.

 ## Resources
+The file names should be fairly explanatory.
 [templates](templates) -- directory for all the nested templates
 [templates/aws-hexgl-01-newvpc.yaml](templates/aws-hexgl-01-newvpc.yaml)
 [templates/aws-hexgl-02-securitygroups.yaml](templates/aws-hexgl-02-securitygroups.yaml)